bennyfactor/blue-eyes/README.md

 ![blue-eyes](lib/blue-eyes/generators/app/templates/public/images/blue-eyes-small.png)

-Text below was original to corneal and needs to be updated.
 ## Why this exists

-When I was creating my first major Sinatra project, [Cook This Way](https://github.com/thebrianemory/cook-this-way), while doing [Learn Verified](https://learn.co/with/thebrianemory), I was looking for a way to build a Sinatra skeleton similar to running
+I was looking for a way to build a Sinatra skeleton similar to running

     rails new APP-NAME

-[Hazel](https://github.com/c7/hazel) was the closest thing I could find and this gem is based largely off of it.
-While it did provide a pretty good initial setup, I still had to tweak some things.
-The views were sitting in the root directory while I wanted them to reside in an app folder along with my models and controllers.
-There was also no environment.rb in the config folder as I had become accustom to having.
+[Corneal](http://thebrianemory.github.io/corneal/) was the closest thing I could find and this gem is based largely off of it.
+It basically does everything equivalent for sinatra that running `rails new` would do, except, it doesn't seem to be maintained anymore, and thus no longer compatible with modern ruby.
+Thus, I have forked and renamed it, hoping to keep it up-to-date.

-I also wanted to create a gem for future Learn students so they could easily get started building their projects.
-Although built with them in mind, this can get you off and running with any Sinatra app.
+## How to start

 Install the gem, run `blue-eyes new APP-NAME`, run `bundle install`, and you're all set!
 You can start up your server with `shotgun` and verify everything is working.
 It is as simple as that.